John L. Volk

-John Latham Volk (October 15, 1901 - February 20, 1984) was an Austrian architect who designed public buildings and private residences in and around Palm Beach, Florida from the 1920s until his death in 1984.
+John Latham Volk (October 15, 1901 - February 20, 1984) was an Austrian-born American architect who designed public buildings and private residences in and around Palm Beach, Florida from the 1920s until his death in 1984.
 Although there is no particular style exclusively associated with Volk, he worked with many styles from Mediterranean Revival to Modern.
 Volk was among a group of architects considered the “Big Five,” along with Marion Sims Wyeth, Addison Mizner, Maurice Fatio, and Howard Major, who defined Palm Beach style in the early twentieth century.

 Early life and education

 John L. Volk was born in Graz, Austria.
 His parents were John Volk (1878-1940) and Hedwig Cermely Volk (1882-1961).
 At the age of nine, Volk emigrated with his family to New York City and settled in New Rochelle, New York.
 Volk studied architecture at Columbia University and apprenticed with H.P.
 Knowles, a Masonic architect in New York where he worked as a draftsman and designer.
 After Knowles' death, Volk worked with Joseph H. Friedlander, another well-known New York architect.